-Mass and Hymns for Saint Apollinaris
+Mass and Hymn for Saint Apollinaris

 Apollinaris is the first bishop and martyr of Ravenna.
 Probably born at Antioch in the Roman province of Syria.
 He was apparently a disciple of Saint Peter, who may have consecrated and commissioned him as the first Bishop Of Ravenna during the reign of the Emperor Claudius.
 He dedicated himself to the work of evangelization in Emilia-Romagna.
 During his twenty-six year tenure as bishop of Ravenna, he faced nearly constant persecution.

 He is the single saint to whom Peter Damian dedicates the most writing, probably because of his importance to the city where Damian grew up and was educated.
-In addition Ravenna was one if the most important episcopal sees in the Latin west.
+In addition, Ravenna was one if the most important episcopal sees in the Latin west.
 During the 6th and 7th centuries the emperors granted Ravenna independence from the Pope in Rome.

 In Sancti Apolenaris Hymnus ad Vesperum (40)

-A Hymn to St. Apolinaris at Vespers
+A Hymn to St. Apollinaris at Vespers

 1.